va-it/cucina/README.md

-# cucina
+# Cucina
-A simple web application for a recipe book
+A simple web application for a recipe book.

+To get started simply run `npm run start`